Expert blames George Floyd's death on heart rhythm problem - WTMJ

 The defense hasn’t said whether Chauvin will take the stand.

-Testifying could open him up to devastating cross-examination, with prosecutors replaying the video of Floyd’s arrest and forcing Chauvin, one freeze-frame moment at a time, to explain why he kept pressing down on Floyd.

 But taking the stand could also give the jury the opportunity to see and hear any remorse or sympathy Chauvin might feel.
-It would give jurors a good look at his face; he has had to wear a COVID-19 mask while seated at the defense table.
+He would be able to take off the COVID-19 mask that he has to wear while seated at the defense table.

-The only time Chauvin has been heard publicly defending himself was when the jury listened to body-camera footage from the scene.
-After an ambulance had taken Floyd away, Chauvin was heard telling a bystander: “We gotta control this guy ’cause he’s a sizable guy … and it looks like he’s probably on something.”

 Earlier Wednesday, Judge Peter Cahill turned down a defense request to acquit Chauvin, rejecting claims that prosecutors failed to prove Chauvin’s actions killed Floyd.
 Requests for an acquittal are routinely made midway through a trial and are usually denied.